-The Animal Welfare Certificate program is now delivered online through MOODLE with a program tutor.
+The Animal Welfare Certificate program is delivered online through Moodle with a program lecturer.

 The following courses will be required for program completion

 This course is intended for employees of animal care facilities who are relatively new to the organization or for those who wish to begin a career within animal welfare and animal sheltering.

 This course is directed at the more experienced employees of an animal care facility or at people who wish to pursue an extensive background in animal care.
 The emphasis is more on management techniques (i.e., fundraising, managing volunteers, handling media, managing employees).
 Animal diseases are investigated in more depth with an emphasis on encounters with animals outside of the shelter, in the field.

 Animal Care (0100): In this module the student will delve into the areas of animal anatomy, physiology, handling of animals often seen in an animal care facility including birds and wild animals, breed identification, animal disease, small animal nutrition, dog and cat first aid, micro chipping, immunology, euthanasia, cleaning and disinfection, the husbandry of rabbits and other small animals and animal behaviour and enrichment.
 Videos produced at TRU and included in the course package will demonstrate many of the animal handling techniques discussed.